Academic Policies and Procedures

 - After the ninth week (third week for summer sessions), withdrawal from a course is not possible unless extenuating circumstances can be shown.
 If the student believes that circumstances justify late withdrawal, he/she should:

 - Follow the late withdrawal process and obtain appropriate signatures, submit completed late withdrawl paperwork to the Office of the Registrar.

 Required courses in a student’s major must be repeated if the grade of F is received.
 If the grade of D is earned in a sequence course such as mathematics or language and the student intends to continue in that discipline, the course should be repeated.
-Other courses in which a C-/D/F is earned may be repeated at the discretion of the student in consultation with his/her advisor.
+Other courses may be repeated at the discretion of the student.
 Course repetitions are subject to the following limitations:

 - No sequence course completed with a grade of C-/D/F may be repeated for credit after a higher-numbered course in that sequence has been passed with a C or higher grade.